I am currently a Principal Software Engineer at Ball Aerospace.

-I am currently a Software Developer at Decipher Technology Solutions where I work on microservice development.
+I was formerly a Software Developer at Decipher Technology Solutions where I work on microservice development.
 I have been using mostly Java, Scala, and Golang to expand the microservices offered by Decipher.
 My main focus so far has been on Natural Language Processing where I have prototyped, designed, and produced several micro services.
 However, I have created many other services and libraries in a variety of languages including a Python SDK, a GoLang implementation of a user access control server, NiFi custom processors and flows, and many more.

 Don't forget to play with the background.
 Go on, give it a click!

 Previously, I was a Senior Research and Instrument Analyst at Space Telescope Science Institute (STScI) where I work on the Hubble Space Telescope's Advanced Camera for Surveys instrument team.
 My work mostly focuses on instrument calibrations to keep the camera producing the highest possible quality data.